KEDGERS/Draft/AIOps_Planning_Questionnaire.md

         - Time to all-clear and stable?

   * Are you documenting postmortems for outages?
-  * Do you have well-defined processes for resilency (chaos) engineering?
+  * Do you have well-defined guidelines for resilency (chaos) engineering?

 ### Capabilities and Time to Value: